-That is, of the 12 Playoff teams from 2016 (Atlanta, Dallas, Detroit, Green Bay,
+That is, of the 12 Playoff teams from 2017 (Atlanta, Buffalo, Carolina, Jacksonville,

-and Seattle) only 6 or 7 of them can be expected to again make the Playoffs in 2016.
+and Tennessee) only 6 or 7 of them can be expected to again make the Playoffs in

-make the Playoffs for at least a second straight season, although 2 of the 3 occurrences
+teams make the Playoffs for at least a second straight season, although 2 of the

 As far as current "trends"